rytis-paskauskas/TCPCam/README.md

 # TCPCam: remote control your camera

-A request-response IoT server implementing multiple concurrent client connections, image streaming and image capture on request over TCP.
+A request-response IoT server, implementing multiple concurrent client connections, image streaming and on-demand image capture requests over TCP.
 A simple Linux client (in C) is provided for testing purposes.

 ## Hardware requirements
-- ESP32-CAM board (with camera sensor).
+- ESP32-CAM board.
   It is possible to build for other ESP32 boards without camera support.
 - Wifi connection and (optionally) Internet
 - 5V or 3.3V power source (5V, if applicable for a board, works better with WiFi).